 The other popular Istrian wine is Teran.
 Owing to the reddish land, rich in iron oxide it has a unique taste and is an indigenous Istrian red wine.

 This is a red grape that grows happily in Istria and seems to absorb the mineral, iron-like quality of the soils in the wines.
 Teran has bold flavors of forest berries and violets with smoky meat and game-like notes.
 Teran generally has high tannins and should evolve over a few years.

 Slavonia, Croatia’s breadbasket, is the home of Graševina, the most common white varietal in Croatia.

-Graševina is highly popular and in high demand so that most of this white wine is consumed on the domestic market and is also internationally approved.
+Graševina is highly popular and in high demand so most of this white wine is consumed on the domestic market and is also internationally approved.
 This is the wine that often receives recognition at numerous international competitions.

 The everyday wine of Central Europe, Graševina is also known as Welschriesling.
 It is one of the most popular white wine grapes in Croatia and is so common that it is widely considered to be indigenous.
 Graševina is a dry, fresh, aromatic white wine with apple-like notes.

 Hopefully, with this apprehensive guide, you have been better familiarized with the rich wine-making culture of Croatia, especially abundant in the south of Croatia.

 Surely, you now have a stronger incentive to charter a yacht and sail to these magical locations.
 Croatia is becoming a true jewel of the Mediterranean with many treasures yet to be uncovered, so why not be amongst the first to discover them?